 - Represented a legendary Texas oilman in a major dispute involving well operating expenses, resulting in significant savings to the client.

-- Successfully represented a major English corporation as co-lead counsel in a dispute with its joint venture partner over two quay container cranes installed at the Port of Houston, valued in excess of $12 million, resulting in ownership of the cranes being transferred to the client.
+- Successfully represented a major U.K.-based corporation as co-lead counsel in a dispute with its joint venture partner over two massive quay container cranes installed at the Port of Houston, resulting in ownership of the cranes being transferred to the client.

 - Successfully fought the FDIC on behalf of an investor group to gain control and then ownership of the unsold raw space, valued at over $21 million, in a 34-story luxury condominium tower.